-Physical Characteristics: Compact, medium-sized body; short coat with loose skin; small ears; wrinkles on head and back; curled tail; small, sunken eyes
+Physical Characteristics: Compact, medium-size body; short coat with loose skin; small ears; wrinkles on head and back; curled tail; small, sunken eyes

-Dating back centuries, Mastiffs were historically bred to be intimidating gladiators in battle.
-They’ve also made appearances in several movies and TV shows throughout history, depicting the big, scary canine who wards off intruders with his appearance alone.
-While intruders are right to be afraid of the Neapolitan Mastiff, who is wary of strangers, family members need not worry.
-The Neapolitan Mastiff is a rather gentle giant around those they love, exhibiting a sweet, calm temperament.
+Dating back centuries, Neapolitan mastiffs were historically bred to be intimidating gladiators in battle.
+While intruders are right to be afraid of the protective Neapolitan mastiff, with its giant head and massive frame, family members need not worry.
+This dog is typically a gentle giant around those they love, exhibiting a sweet, calm temperament.
 Its voluminous folds around its head and loose skin over its body just add to its charm.
 And its long jowls tend to drip a fair amount of drool.